masagrator/SaltyNX-Patches/README.md

 `All listed patches should be copied to not cause issues.`

 [nn::oe::SetCopyrightVisibility](BlockCopyrightImage/_ZN2nn2oe22SetCopyrightVisibilityEb.asm64) - this function sets if copyright image should be visible or not.
+Blocking this only is not enough because image is set to "visible" after using nn::oe::InitializeCopyrightFrameBuffer()

 [nn::oe::SetCopyrightImage](BlockCopyrightImage/_ZN2nn2oe17SetCopyrightImageEPKvmiiiiNS0_16WindowOriginModeE.asm64) - this function accepts image and where to put it.